-There's a lot of chatter on our pages about sourcing Fair Trade cocoa butter, and other cocoa products.
-It's a stance we hold here at Sweet Tea 'N Biscuits, LLC, that all the cocoa butter we source must be fair trade certified, and preferably organic.
-We use this in nearly every product in our shop, and will continue to source as many Fair Trade versions as we can.
+We talk a lot about sourcing Fair Trade Organic Cocoa Butter, and other cocoa-derived products.
+It's a stance we hold here at Sweet Tea 'N Biscuits, that all the cocoa butter we source must be fair trade certified, and preferably organic.
+We use this in nearly every product in our shop, and will continue to source as many Fair Trade versions of other oils as we can.

-A huge portion of the world's chocolate (roughly 70%, as of this writing) comes from West African nations, where the effects of colonialism-era farming operations, and our desire for cheap sweets, has led to two really big issues:
+A huge portion of the world's chocolate (roughly 70%, as of this writing) comes from West African nations, where the effects of colonialism-era farming operations, and the West’s desire for cheap sweets, has led to two really big issues:

 - Child trafficking/slavery for cheap farm labor.